Compare Small Business Loans

 Why we like it: Amongst competitors, Fundbox provides some of the most lenient qualification and age-of-business requirements.
-Fundbox's business line of credit doesn't require a minimum personal credit score; you have to have been in business for three months with an annual revenue of $50,000, and its fees are also quite competitive as they typically charge 0.7% of your drawn amount per week.
-This results in a typical cost per dollar of $1.12 to $1.24 depending on the term length.
+Fundbox's business line of credit doesn't require a minimum personal credit score; you have to have been in business for 3 months with $50,000 in annual revenue, and its fees are also quite competitive as they typically charge 0.7% of your drawn amount per week.
+This cost varies depending on the term length.
 Similar to other online lenders, the turnaround time to have your application reviewed and funds made available is quick—within just a few business days.

 Drawbacks: Fundbox does have limitations with the size of the credit line you can get approved for and the length of the credit term.
 The company’s credit line limit and term lengths reflect the increased risk they're incurring by having such lenient requirements.
 If you want a revolving line of credit that's above $100 - $100,000 and a term longer than 12 or 24 weeks, Fundbox isn't right for you.
 Additionally, the company does cap the initial draw at $40,000, meaning even if you do get approved for a $100,000 credit line, you can initially only take out $40,000 of that.